-Robert A Weinstein, in his research paper, represents a complete research addressing to the changes in the medical fraternity which have affected nosocomial infections in either of the way.
+Robert A Weinstein, in his research paper, represents a complete research addressing to the changes in the medical science with respect to nosocomial infections in either of the way.
 Further, in his study, he also showed the noteworthy impact of progression in technology in medical and healthcare in relation to nosocomial infections.
 Jessica Lietz concluded in her research article by giving the general overview about the nosocomial infections focusing more on the general arguments.
 National Center for Infectious Diseases carried out a comprehensive research on the nosocomial infections in the United States discussing the key components of the infections, further comparing the rate of infections in the urban and rural setting.
-Toni Rizzo highlights on the common types of infections in hospital in his research i.e. respiratory procedures, intravenous (IV) procedures, surgery and wound and urinary bladder catheterization.
-Emmanuelle Girou and Francois Stephan studied on the ICU patients as they are at a high risk of acquiring nosocomial infections.
-In conclusion to these articles, especially hand washing and immunization have resulted in controlling the infectious diseases and further to significantly control the infection, people are supposed to join forces and work together with medical personnel for implementing the existing infection control technologies (https://www.ukessays.com).
+Toni Rizzo highlights on the common routes of infections in hospital i.e. respiratory procedures, intravenous (IV) procedures, surgery and wound and urinary bladder catheterization.